gitbra/pwic/README.md

 # PWIC - Python Wiki Information Center

 **Pwic** is an easy-to-use stand-alone monolithic Wiki server fully written in Python and backed by SQLite.
-In the process to support the knowledge, it has some advantages for a professional use.
+In the process to support the knowledge, it has many advantages for a professional use.

 **Project proficiency**

 - Central repository for an online and up-to-date documentation
 - Ready for Unicode and built on Emojis
-- New pages, broken links and orphaned pages supervised by the project managers
+- New pages, broken links, orphaned pages and graph supervised by the project managers
 - Linear and partially undoable versioning of the pages for a proper customer's validation
 - Unified look and feel among all the pages
 - Automatic highlight of the lines of code
 - Follow-up of the deliverable pages
-- Lean documents with no rainbow color or overloaded revision mark
+- Lean pages with no rainbow color or overloaded revision mark
 - Display of the differences between two versions
 - File attachments with normalized names
 - In-text search with inclusion, exclusion and special keywords